etesync/etesync-dav/README.md

 These binaries are self-contained and can be run as-is, though they do not start automatically on boot.
 You'd need to either start them manually, or set up autostart based on your OS.

-**Note:** For Linux and Mac you may want to rename the binaries to `etesync-dav` for ease of use.

-To run the binary on Linux:

-1. in your terminal, navigate to the binary's location by typing `cd /path/to/file`.
-The path to the file is most likely `~/Downloads`.
-1. make it executable by typing `chmod +x etesync-dav` in your terminal.
-This assumes you renamed the binary in the above note.
-1. run the binary by typing `./etesync-dav` in your terminal.

 # Configuration and running

 Run `etesync-dav` and open the management UI in your browser: http://localhost:37358/